 The list of language tools available in chat.
 They are: copy, correct, comment, speak, and translate.

 The tools I found the most helpful were Correct and Translate.
 The Speak tool plays text-to-speech audio of the selected message.
-The quality of this audio varies by language but mostly works ok.
+The quality of this audio varies by language but mostly works okay.

 The translate function works just like Google Translate.
 It’s really nice having the translate function in the app, but unless you purchase the Pro version, you only get five translations per day.
 I ran out quickly.